Persephone: 6 Powerful Ways to Connect With the Goddess of the Underworld

 • The gods don’t have ‘beef’ with one another.

-This post is going to give you the tools to begin and maintain a relationship with the goddess Persephone in her underworld aspect, rooted in the ancient Greek culture she was worshipped in.
+Below you’ll find how to begin a relationship with Persephone, rooted in the ancient Greek culture she was worshipped in.

 persephone summary